azudev4/semrush-excel-filter/README.md

 4. **Export Results**
    - Click "Download Combined File" to get the processed Excel workbook
    - Each file will be in its own sheet
-   - Optional summary sheet with total volumes
+   - Optional summary sheet with total volumes and hyperlinks to individual sheets
+   - "All Keywords" sheet containing combined data from all processed files
+   - Easy navigation between sheets using hyperlinks in the summary sheet

 ## Data Processing Rules